Wills & Trusts – Plan Ahead for the Unexpected

 Also, if you have minor children, the following questions will be of the same importance:

 - Who will take care of my minor children if I die or if I become incapacitated?

 - Who will be responsible for managing their assets if I die or if I become incapacitated?

 At GP Schoemakers, PLLC, our Houston Estate Planning Lawyer recommends that every estate plan includes the following documents:

-Discuss your estate planning needs with a trusted estate planning lawyer in Clear Lake, Texas today.
+Discuss your estate planning needs with a trusted estate planning lawyer in Galveston/Houston, TX today.
 The Law Offices of GP Schoemakers, PLLC can help you develop a thorough plan for your estate.